-This document describes how to enable a successful design with the ZED-F9K module.
-The ZED-F9K module provides lane-accurate positioning under challenging conditions and decimeter-level accuracy for automotive mass markets.
-The ZED-F9K module is ideal for ADAS, V2X and head-up displays.
-It provides a low-risk multi-band RTK turnkey solution with built-in inertial sensors and lag-free displays with up to 30 Hz real-time position update rate.
+This document describes how to enable a successful design with the ZED-F9R module.
+It provides a reliable multi-band RTK turnkey solution with up to 30 Hz real time position update rate and full GNSS carrier raw data.

 Document information